 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 11 October 2004
+Date: 14 December 2004

-Issue: 2.1
+Issue: 3.0

-Page: Page 19 of 65
+Page: Page 19 of 67

 Author: Steven Beard

 Procedure: For each filter (e.g. Y, J, H, Ks)

 Select filter

 For each tile

 Preset telescope to tile centre

 For each pawprint (e.g. 1 to 6)

 Offset telescope to pawprint centre

 Acquire new guide and aO stars

 For each jitter (1 to J)

 Offset telescope to jitter centre

 For each microstep

 Offset telescope to microstep centre

 For each exposure (1 to E, normally 1)

 Make exposure and save data

 Next exposure

 Next microstep

-Next jitter
+Next interestep Next jitter

-Next pawprint
+Next juici Next pawprint

 Next tile

 Next filter

+- TEDIME Malza a gurryayı f

-• TFPJME Make a survey from a series of tiles in which each tile is observed in all the required filters before moving on to the next tile.
-Construct each tile from pawprints which may be jittered and microstepped.
+• TFPJME from a series of tiles in which each tile is observed in

+filters before moving on to the next tile.
+Construct

+each the from pa awprints which may be jittered and microstepped.

+This is also an afficient way of building a survey when you need each

 This is also an efficient way of building a survey when you need each tile to be observed in several successive colours.

+the to be observe ed in several successive colours.

 Procedure: For each tile

 Preset telescope to tile centre

 For each filter (e.g. Y, J, H, Ks)

 Select filter

 For each pawprint (e.g. 1 to 6)

 Offset telescope to pawprint centre

 Acquire new guide and aO stars

 For each jitter (1 to J)

 Offset telescope to jitter centre

 For each microstep (1 to M)

 Offset telescope to microstep centre

 For each exposure (1 to E, normally 1)

 Make exposure and save data

 Next exposure

+-

 Next microstep

 Next jitter

 Next pawprint

 Next filter

+Next tile

 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 11 October 2004
+Date: 14 December 2004

-Issue: 2.1
+Issue: 3.0

-Page: Page 20 of 65
+Page: Page 20 of 67

 Author: Steven Beard

+TPFJME

-Next tile • TPFJME Make a survey from a series of tiles, only this time repeat each pawprint making up the tile in all the required filters before moving on to the next pawprint.
+Make a survey from a series of tiles, only this time repeat each pawprint making up the tile in all the required filters before moving on to the next pawprint.

 This is a less efficient way of building a survey because it involves more filter wheel moves, but it may be necessary when observing conditions are changing rapidly.

+For each tile Procedure:

+Preset telescope to tile centre For each pawprint (e.g. 1 to 6) Offset telescope to pawprint centre

+Acquire new guide and aO stars For each filter (e.g. Y, J, H, Ks)

+Select filter

+For each jitter (1 to J)

+Offset telescope to jitter centre For each microstep (1 to M)

+Offset telescope to microstep centre For each exposure (1 to E, normally 1)

+Make exposure and save data

+Next exposure Next microstep

+Next jitter Next filter

+Next pawprint Next tile

+TFJPME

-Procedure: For each tile Preset telescope to tile centre For each pawprint (e.g. 1 to 6) Offset telescope to pawprint centre Acquire new guide and aO stars For each filter (e.g. Y, J, H, Ks) Select filter For each jitter (1 to J) Offset telescope to jitter centre For each microstep (1 to M) Offset telescope to microstep centre For each exposure (1 to E, normally 1) Make exposure and save data Next exposure Next microstep Next jitter Next filter Next pawprint Next tile • TFJPME Make a survey from a series of tiles in which each tile is observed in all the required filters before moving on to the next tile, in the same manner as "TFPJME".
+Make a survey from a series of tiles in which each tile is observed in all the required filters before moving on to the next tile, in the same manner as "TFPJME".
 This time put the jittering loop outside the pawprint loop, which means that each tile is constructed from a large number of pawprints whose positions are arranged to cover the required jittering pattern.
 Each pawprint can also be microstepped.

 This strategy is relatively inefficient, since the guide and aO stars need to be reacquired frequently, but it is useful for maintaining good spatial flatness when observing conditions are changing.

-Procedure: For each tile Preset telescope to tile centre For each filter (e.g. Y, J, H, Ks) Select filter For each jitter (1 to J) Offset telescope to jitter centre
+Procedure: For each tile

+Preset telescope to tile centre For each filter (e.g. Y, J, H, Ks)

+Select filter

+For each jitter (1 to J)

+Offset telescope to jitter centre For each pawprint (e.g. 1 to 6)

+Offset telescope to pawprint centre